 The policy became effective beginning with the fall 1996 semester, and any courses being used to replace an earlier grade must have been taken in the fall of 1996 or later.
 Grades previously granted FX will be honored and will count toward the 15 credit hour limit.
 Once invoked, a student may not subsequently request reversal of the grade replacement granted for a given course.
 Also, this policy is not available for graduate students or students seeking any second undergraduate degree.
 Please see your academic advisor to discuss grade replacement and obtain a form.
-For more information about the policy, visit https://studentcentral.iupui.edu/grades-progress/grade-replacement.html
+For more information about the policy, click here.